Roy Keane and Jamie Redknapp clash again on Sky Sports about Spurs

 From a lighthearted start to the debate, it became more heated as Redknapp and Keane disagreed about Spurs.

-Redknapp pinned the blame for Tottenham’s troubles on their manager, while Keane hit back, saying it was the “soft” players who must take responsibility for disappointing results.
+Redknapp pinned the blame for Tottenham’s troubles on their manager, while Keane hit back, saying it was the “soft” players who must take responsibility for the team’s disappointing results.

 🗣 "As soon as things go wrong he throws players under the bus and if I was in that dressing room I would be asking why?"